jackofallops/tfpdk/README.md

 ~~WARNING: currently needs the json output from `terraform providers schema -json` for the azurerm provider in `/tmp/azurerm-provider-out.json`~~
 Relies on a locally installed terraform binary and appropriately configured [dev overrides file](https://www.terraform.io/docs/cli/config/config-file.html#development-overrides-for-provider-developers).
-This allows the Terraform binary to skip the `init` step by informing it where your compiled provider binary can be found.
+This allows the Terraform binary to skip the `init` step by informing it where your compiled provider binary can be found. (you still need a local .tf file with your provider declared though, sorry!)

 Run from the root of the provider project.